Getting Started

 Get Running Feature Flags

-If you would like to see a list of feature flags that are running on the browser, there exists a getRunningFeatureFlags
+If you would like to see a list of feature flags that are enabled on the browser, there exists a getRunningFeatureFlags

-function which provides a callback with an object that contains the current active feature flags.
+function which returns a promise resolving to an object that contains the current enabled feature flags.

-The block can return asynchronously once Taplytics properties have loaded.
-The feature flags will be provided in an object where the properties are the feature flag key names and their corresponding values are the names of the associated feature flags.
+The promise will only resolve when Taplytics has finished loading the configuration from the server.
+The feature flags will be provided in an object where the keys are the feature flag key names and their corresponding values are the names of the associated feature flags.

 // "featureFlagKey": "My First Feature Flag",